jamesocoder/myProjects/docker/vite_ts/README.md

 `yarn dev` and `yarn preview` only work with a specific host value, `0.0.0.0`, in our chosen container environment (`node:alpine`).
 It does not work with `localhost` as its value.
 It could be because of the way recent versions of Node resolve domain names (see [vite.config server.host documentation](https://vite.dev/config/server-options.html#server-host)).

-The port values of either the host or the container can be to any non-reserved port at will.
+The port values of either the host or the container can seemingly be changed to any non-reserved port at will.
 They don't have to match, but I match them in this project for convenience.

 I've solved the issue of Vite not having enough permissions to launch itself in the container by changing the file permissions of it and all of its dependencies.
 (See the [Dockerfile](./Dockerfile)'s first `COPY` and `RUN` statements in its `dev-stage`).